 That creates huge opportunities, since small businesses create most of the jobs and economic growth around the world.
 In a global survey, half of the businesses on Facebook say they've hired more people since they joined.
 This means they're using our services to create millions of jobs.
 To put this in perspective, the entire US economy created 2.6 million jobs last year.

 For us, technology has always been about putting power in the hands of as many people as possible.
-If you believe in a world where everyone gets to use their voice and gets an equal chance to be heard, where everyone can start a business from scratch — then it's important to build technology that serves everyone.
+If you believe in a world where everyone gets to use their voice and gets an equal chance to be heard, where everyone can start a business from scratch -- then it's important to build technology that serves everyone.
 That's the world we're building for every day, and our business model makes this possible.